- Men’s Basketball

 Coach Rozzelle also works as a Graduate Assistant to the Athletic Director at Catawba Valley and is currently working on his Masters in Athletic Administration from Coker College.
 He received his Bachelors in Healthcare Management from Appalachian State where he played for the Mountaineer Baseball Club.
 He holds certifications in Strength and Conditioning, Youth Fitness, and is a Level II Speed and Agility Specialist.

-Coach Yoder returns to the Bucs as the Pitching Coach for the 2014 campaign.
-He served as the Pitching Coach for the Bucs during the 2011 year which saw the team finished 3rd in Region X and were in the top 10 national ranking throughout the season.
+Coach Yoder returns to the Bucs as the Pitching Coach for the 2015 campaign after a successful season in 2014.
+He served as the Pitching Coach for the Redhawks during the 2011 season which saw the team finished 3rd in Region X and were in the top 10 national ranking throughout the season.

 Prior to CVCC, Coach Yoder served as the Recruiting Coordinator and Pitching Coach at Vincennes University in Indiana in 2010 where his team was NJCAA Region XII Tournament Champions and participated in the NJCAA D-II College World Series.
 Coach Yoder also coached the Gastonia Grizzlies of the Coastal Plain League in 2009 and had 4 players named to the Coastal Plains All-Star team.
 In 2009, Coach Yoder coached at Northwestern Oklahoma State University which saw his team experience an 18 win turnaround from the previous year.